By Jeremy Huffman

 Are you tired of being in the dark about what you’re getting from your marketing money?
-Are you frustrated seeing your marketing budget dwindle with no significant changes to your bottom line?
-If you feel like you’re feeling your way through a dark room when you think about your marketing ROI, read on to discover how to get and maintain confidence in your marketing spend.
+Are you frustrated seeing your marketing budget dwindle and not enough changes to your bottom line?
+If you feel like you’re feeling your way through a dark room, read on to discover how to get confidence in your marketing dollars.

 So how do you know if your money and efforts are working?

 At Constant Flow Marketing, we use several tools to help us know if you are receiving high-quality leads.
 You can, too.

 If you’re using digital marketing, you probably know there are vast reports in Facebook and Google Ads.
 Take some time to get to know these reports.
 Make sure you’re changing the columns so you’re seeing the most important stuff.

 If you’ve looked around Google and Facebook’s reports and are overwhelmed, click and subscribe below to get a checklist of the most important data to watch.
 It’s not as bad as it might seem.
 Committed Business Owner is the only title you need to get started making smart money choices.

 Now that you know what to monitor inside the two largest digital marketing platforms, you can set up an important step for tracking your leads.
 The easiest way to do this is with one-two punch tracking tool Zapier paired with a customer relationship management (CRM) system.
 Zapier is a software that connects applications and automates actions.

 The beauty of Zapier is that it can do many actions triggered by one action.
 For example, when a lead submits a form through Facebook (trigger), Zapier can filter it (action), email you about it (action), and send it to your CRM immediately for later follow-up (action).

 ANSWER THE 3 MOST IMPORTANT QUESTIONS ABOUT YOUR WEBSITE